MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

 ### Known issues: Notification not received

-When you change user UPN, the old UPN appears on the user account.
+When you change user UPN, the previous UPN appears on the user account.
 Notification might not be received.
 Instead, use verification codes.

 See a list of [common questions about Authenticator](https://prod.support.services.microsoft.com/account-billing/common-questions-about-the-microsoft-authenticator-app-12d283d1-bcef-4875-9ae5-ac360e2945dd).